LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/CS 280 Computer Vision/README.md

+## Key takeaway
+1. The architecture of the `Transformer`.
+2. How ViT work in variation? `Masked AutoEncoder`, `DiNO`
+3. How different generative models work: Flow-based model, VAEs, GANs

 ## Camera Calibration
 Go from the pinhole model to real cameras imaging points in the 3D world.
 Understand the key behind algo, which can be called in most libraries.